 I am a charter member of the North Coast Contesters.
-I am also their Secretary/Treasurer and trustee of club call NC8C.
+I am the trustee of club call NC8C.
 I love contesting and DXing.
 During most large contests I can be found operating from the K8AZ contest superstation.
 I operate mostly CW but do make the occasional RTTY and SSB contacts for new DXCC on those modes.
-But I have gotten heavily into JT65 recently due to my friend Razi, YI1RZ.
+But I have gotten heavily into JT65 and JT9 recently due to my friend Razi, YI1RZ.

 QSL Requirement: Please US send SASE, Outside US please send SAE and 1$ US.
 No SAE with 1$ US I will return via bureau.
 US stations DO NOT send me cards via the bureau.
 I will NOT answer them!
 You can request a card via Club Log OQRS.

 I am QSL manager for VE2CSI CQ WW CW contest 28-29 November 1992 ONLY!!